AgoraDoc/dita-guide-reuse/out/markdown/video/cocos2d-x-android/get-started.md

 ### Implement the Video Call logic {#implement-the-product-name-logic}

-Take the following steps to initialize `IRtcEngine` and join a  channel.
+Take the following steps to initialize `IRtcEngine` and join a Video Call channel.

 #### Create and initialize the `IRtcEngine` object {#create-and-initialize-the-irtcengine-object}